IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 *12/15/2016 Update!
 Hyperledger Fabric v0.7+ no longer has REST apis.
 Therefore you should use the HFC module instead of this one.*

+**4/28/2017 Update!
+There will only be bare minimum support for this SDK.** *For Hyperledger Fabric v1.0 it has been replaced by [Fabric Client](https://www.npmjs.com/package/fabric-client).
+For Hyperledger Fabric v0.6 it has been replaced by [HFC](https://www.npmjs.com/package/hfc)*

 Table Of Contents:

 1. [v1.0.0 Migration!](#migrate)